-Our nominating and corporate governance committee consists of Messrs.
-Boyd, Gross and Morel.
-The nominating and corporate governance committee reports to the board of directors on and is responsible for succession planning and the appointment, development and performance evaluation of the members of our board and senior executives.
+U.S. issuers are required to have a nominating and corporate governance committee that is comprised entirely of independent directors.
+Although as a foreign private issuer this rule does not apply to us, we have a nominating and corporate governance committee.
+Our nominating and corporate governance committee reports to the board of directors on and is responsible for succession planning and the appointment, development and performance evaluation of our board members and senior executives.
 It also assesses the adequacy and effectiveness of our corporate governance guidelines, reviewing and recommending changes to the board whenever necessary.